 1974 was not totally disappointing for mass transportation, the El Monte busway was opened.
 Whatever one may think of buses as rapid transit, this facility was the region's first private right-of-way for public transit vehicles since the Long Beach rail line had ended service.

-A financial boost for rail came when California’s power brokers decided to cut up a large tax pie to provide more money for rapid transit.
-With the highway lobby licking its wounds after the oil embargo, the legislators placed upon the spring ballot "proposition 5", which would allow diversion of some gasoline tax revenues to fund fixed guideway construction.
+A financial boost for rail came when California's power brokers decided to cut up a large tax pie to provide more money for rapid transit.
+With the highway lobby licking its wounds after the oil embargo, the legislators placed upon the spring ballot "Proposition 5", which would allow diversion of some gasoline tax revenues to fund fixed guideway construction.
 For a part of the country so wedded to the private automobile, this was a radical step, but the people went for it.

-Thereafter, rail transit advocates weren’t just the have-nots.
+Thereafter, rail transit advocates weren't just the have-nots.
 After the 1974 election setback, the RTD turned away from comprehensive rapid transit plans.
 There were still some, though, who believed that the people would buy them if they were comprehensive enough.
 One such person was former county supervisor Baxter Ward.
 In 1976, he proposed a 230-mile, $7.2 billion "Sunset Coast Line", and it was to be the "route of the new red cars".
-But the voters rejected his one-cent sales tax to finance the Coast line.
+But the voters rejected his one-cent sales tax to finance the Coast Line.
 Baxter ward persisted, coming out in 1978 with a more modest "Sunset Limited:, by this time, however, more serious, and eventually more fruitful rapid transit planning efforts were under way.
-Baxter Ward’s schemes were the final gasps of the second era of grand designs.
+Baxter Ward's schemes were the final gasps of the second era of grand designs.
 Meanwhile, the established transit agencies of Los Angeles had recognized the fact that entire rapid transit systems could not be financed at the same time; so they changed their approach to one of building incrementally.
 Beginning with a single line in the area of greatest need, building consensus on this area, while simultaneously addressing the demand of the entire region for high quality public transportation would not be easy, as the 1971 starter line experience had shown.

 Therefore, in 1975, representatives of elected officials and the RTD formed a "Rapid Transit Advisory Committee."
-To arrive at a consensus, this committee designated a "rapid transit starter line corridor", which curved through the San Fernando Valley and down to Long Beach; in fact, very similar to the 1951 monorail corridor.
+To arrive at a consensus, this committee designated a "rapid transit starter line corridor", that curved through the San Fernando Valley and down to Long Beach; in fact, very similar to the 1951 monorail corridor.
 Within and around the strip, the committee members evaluated various combinations of buses, light rail and heavy-duty rapid transit.
 Their effort marked the beginning of the seventh era, "the era of Alternatives Analysis".